splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 As with other connection options, Terraform uses the Splunk Observability REST API endpoints.
 See :new-page:`Integrate AWS monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/>` for examples.

 .. note:: To use CloudWatch Metric Streams or retrieve logs from AWS services, you need to deploy additional resources on your AWS account using one of the :ref:`CloudFormation templates <aws-cloudformation>` provided by Splunk.
-Also, review your :ref:`AIM policy <review-aws-iam-policy>` to ensure all the required actions are available to the Splunk Observability Cloud.
+Also, review your :ref:`AIM policy <review-aws-iam-policy>` to ensure all the required actions are available to Splunk Observability Cloud.

 Configure AWS ingest using Terraform
 ======================================